jeffreyjsung/jeffreyjsung.github.io/content/about/_index.md

 {{< /rawhtml >}}
 {{< rawhtml >}}
     <div class="text-left" style="margin-bottom: 10px; line-height: 1.8;">
         I worked under the Profiles Team at Amazon, at the same time collaborating closely with the Core Recommendations Team.
 I delivered a new type of personalized recommendation widget to be displayed on the Amazon retail website.
-The main languages/tools I used were Java, TypeScript and AWS.
+The main languages/technologies I used were Java, TypeScript and AWS.
     </div>
 {{< /rawhtml >}}
-- Integrated profile-specific preferences into the recommendation engine of the Amazon shopping website, resulting in a significant improvement in quality of generated results
+- Owned the end-to-end creation of a new type of profile-aware recommendation widget, integrating necessary changes into the recommendation engine (Java) of the Amazon shopping website
-- Developed reusable UI components with TypeScript and CSS for rendering a type of dynamic recommendation widget in the front-end, enabling rapid creation of new profile-aware strategies
+- Expanded availability of customer profile data API by restructuring the microservice’s AWS stack and modifying GET methods of Spring backend to optionally return encrypted responses
-- Expanded availability of customer profile data API by restructuring the microservice’s AWS stack and modifying the Java backend to optionally return encrypted responses
+- Developed reusable UI components using TypeScript and CSS for dynamically rendering widget titles in the front-end